mattlewis92/angular-bootstrap-calendar/README.md

 ### on-timespan-click

-This expression is called when a month or day on the calendar is clicked. `calendarDate` can be used in the expression and  contains the start of the month or day that was clicked on.
+This expression is called when a month, day or hour on the calendar is clicked on the year, month and day views respectively. `calendarDate` can be used in the expression and contains the start of the month, day or hour that was clicked on.

 ### auto-open